Correcting Drive by Daniel Pink

 This is a problem when his use of the term “purpose” misleads people.

-Take this example that I found in an image search on the internet.
+Take the example shown below that I found in an image search on the internet.

 The crucial detail to notice is the first descriptor under purpose.